ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 Future work will expand the capabilities of the application to include data assimilation (DA) and a forecast restart/cycling capability.

+This documentation provides:
-This documentation provides a :ref:`Quick Start Guide <NCQuickstart>` designed for use on `Level 1 systems <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ or as an overview of the workflow.
-It also provides a :ref:`Container-Based Quick Start Guide <QuickstartC>` for running the SRW Application in a container and detailed chapters on :ref:`building <BuildSRW>` and :ref:`running <RunSRW>` the SRW App on any supported platform.
-Additionally, this User's Guide provides an overview of the :ref:`release components <Components>` and details on how to customize or modify different portions of the workflow.
+   * A :ref:`Quick Start Guide <NCQuickstart>` designed for use on `Level 1 systems <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ or as an overview of the workflow.
+   * A :ref:`Container-Based Quick Start Guide <QuickstartC>` for running the SRW Application in a container
+   * Detailed chapters on :ref:`building <BuildSRW>` and :ref:`running <RunSRW>` the SRW App on any supported platform.
+   * An overview of the :ref:`release components <Components>` and details on how to customize or modify different portions of the workflow.

-The SRW App v2.0.0 citation is as follows and should be used when presenting results based on research conducted with the App:
+The SRW App v2.1.0 citation is as follows and should be used when presenting results based on research conducted with the App:

 UFS Development Team.
-(2022, June 23).
-Unified Forecast System (UFS) Short-Range Weather (SRW) Application (Version v2.0.0).
-Zenodo. https://doi.org/10.5281/zenodo.6505854
+(2022, Nov.
+16).
+Unified Forecast System (UFS) Short-Range Weather (SRW) Application (Version v2.1.0).
+Zenodo. https://doi.org/10.5281/zenodo.7277602

 How to Use This Document